Thorsten Wiegand

 point pattern, vislab and forest

-ERC advanced grant SPATIODIVERSITY
+ERC advanced grant SpatioCoexistence

-The broad objective of the ERC project is to advance the understanding in one of the biggest and most persistent challenges in contemporary ecology: to explain the high diversity in ecological communities such as tropical forests.
+Between 2009 and 2015 I was PI of the ERC advanced grant project SPATIODIVERSITY.
+The broad objective of this ERC project was to advance the understanding in one of the biggest and most persistent challenges in contemporary ecology: to explain the high diversity in ecological communities such as tropical forests.
 To accomplish this goal, I took a radically different approach than previous attempts and adopted a spatially explicit perspective that is allowing me to take significant steps towards a Unified Spatial Theory of Biodiversity.